MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 **Step 4: Adding a setup:**

-We need to make a brodcast block called "Setup." place a "When I recieve [Setup]" block.
+We need to make a broadcast block called "Setup." place a "When I receive [Setup]" block.
 Underneath that add a "Show list [Search Results]" block, then under _that_, add a "hide" block, and finally, add a "Hide list [costumes]."

-Here is how our brodcast block should look:
+Here is how our broadcast block should look:

 ![image](https://user-images.githubusercontent.com/121042782/208705399-a59a9a88-86f6-49d8-b274-b699b9bad852.png)

 **Step 5: Creating a start:**

-We need to create another Brodcast called "Start."
-Get a "When I recive [Start]" block, and underneath, add a "Delete all of [Search Results]" block.
+We need to create another Broadcast called "Start."
+Get a "When I receive [Start]" block, and underneath, add a "Delete all of [Search Results]" block.
 Next, add a "add [Search something with the prompt below!!!] to [Search Results]" block.
 After that, add our My-Block called "Get Costumes."
 Next, get a "Forever" loop.
 Inside the forever loop, add a "Ask [Type here to search!!!] and wait" block.
 Underneath _that_, add our other My-Block called "Run Search."
 In the input of the My-Block, add the "Answer" variable from the "Sensing" section.

 Finally, get a "When flag clicked" block.
-Underneath add a "Brodcast [setup] and wait" block. and finally, add a "brodcast [start]" block!
+Underneath add a "Broadcast [setup] and wait" block. and finally, add a "broadcast [start]" block!

 Now we finished our program!